secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Bash Scripting/Introduction/Bourne Again Shell.md

 	- `Loops`
 	- `Comparison operators`
 	- `Functions`
 - It is often common to automate some processes not to repeat them all the time or process and filter a large amount of information.
 In general, a script does not create a process, but it is executed by the interpreter that executes the script, in this case, the `Bash`.
 To execute a script, we have to specify the interpreter and tell it which script it should process.

-Such a call looks like this:
-- #### Script Execution - Examples
+### Script Execution - Examples
 ```shell-session
 secmancer@htb[/htb]$ bash script.sh <optional arguments>
 ```